Does My Will Include Power of Attorney?

 Power of Attorney vs. writing a will

-A Power of Attorney document says, ‘If something happens to me, I want this person to help me make decisions about Y.’
+A Power of Attorney document says, “If I lose my mental capacity, I want this person to help me make decisions about Y.”

 Unlike a will, Power of Attorney is really a type of insurance policy.
-You hope you won’t need it, but it’s there in case something happens.
+You hope you will not need it, but it is there in case something happens.

-If you’re in an accident, or you’re diagnosed with a medical condition, or even if you’re just leaving the country for a short time, the document keeps you in control, letting you make decisions with the help of someone you trust.
+If you are in an accident, diagnosed with a medical condition, or even just leaving the country for a short time, the document helps you stay in control by letting you make decisions with the support of someone you trust.

 Depending on the type of Lasting Power of Attorney (LPA) you get, your representatives can help you look after your money, medical care, and your home.

-If you’re thinking about updating or writing a will, it’s often quicker and cheaper to have your solicitor draft a Power of Attorney document at the same time.
+If you are thinking about updating or writing a will, it is often quicker and cheaper to have your solicitor draft a Power of Attorney document at the same time.

 Laws around Power of Attorney and wills

-Your chosen attorney can’t change your will.
-And they can’t make a new will to replace your old one.
+Your chosen attorney cannot change your will.
+They also cannot make a new will to replace your old one without a court order.

-In fact, once you pass away, Power of Attorney ceases, so they have no control over how your estate is distributed unless acting as an executor of the will.
-Even then, they must follow your final wishes, unless all beneficiaries of a will agree to make a change using a deed of variation.
+Once you pass away, Power of Attorney ends, so your attorney has no control over how your estate is distributed unless they are also acting as an executor of the will.
+Even then, they must follow your final wishes unless all beneficiaries agree to make a change using a deed of variation.

 Find out ‘What your attorney can and can’t do’

-If you don’t have a will, the person acting on your behalf can apply to the Court of Protection for a statutory will.
-However, it’s best to talk to a solicitor first, as someone who is considered unable to manage their own money may still be able to make a will.
+If you do not have a will, the person acting on your behalf can apply to the Court of Protection for a statutory will.
+However, it is best to speak to a solicitor first, as someone considered unable to manage their own money may still be able to make a will.

-It’s usually better to have a statutory will in place, rather than pass away without a will (known as ‘dying intestate’).
-Without a will, the courts will decide who benefits from your assets – and your gifts may not go to the people you want.
+It is usually better to have a statutory will in place rather than pass away without a will, known as dying intestate.
+Without a will, the courts decide who benefits from your assets, and your gifts may not go to the people you want.

-For this reason, it’s always best to outline explicit instructions – in both your LPA and your will.
-Power of Attorney means you’re always in control, even when you can no longer make decisions for yourself.
+For this reason, it is always best to set out clear instructions in both your LPA and your will.
+Power of Attorney helps you stay in control, even when you can no longer make decisions for yourself.

 See ‘How to maintain your control with Power of Attorney’

-Chat to a solicitor, as they can guide you through the Power of Attorney process, making sure you get it right first time.
-Your LPA
+Speak to a solicitor, as they can guide you through the Power of Attorney process and help make sure everything is done correctly the first time.

-With The Law Superstore, it’s easy to find and compare legal experts near you who can help you prepare for the future.
+With The Law Superstore, it is easy to find and compare legal experts near you who can help you prepare for the future.